Working papers and research projects

 Pass-Through Consistent Structural Estimation (with Matthew Osborne and Gloria Sheu), work in progress.

-Upward Pricing Pressure as a Predictor of Merger Price Effects (with Marc Remer, Conor Ryan, and Gloria Sheu), January 2017.
+Upward Pricing Pressure as a Predictor of Merger Price Effects (with Marc Remer, Conor Ryan, and Gloria Sheu).
 Accepted at International Journal of Industrial Organization.

-Pass-Through in a Concentrated Industry: Empirical Evidence and Regulatory Implications (with Matthew Osborne and Gloria Sheu), July 2016.
-Accepted at RAND Journal of Economics.
+Pass-Through in a Concentrated Industry: Empirical Evidence and Regulatory Implications (with Matthew Osborne and Gloria Sheu).
+RAND Journal of Economics, Vol. 48, No. 1, 69-93 (2017).

-Pass-Through and the Prediction of Merger Price Effects (with Marc Remer, Conor Ryan, and Gloria Sheu), June 2015.
-Accepted at Journal of Industrial Economics.
+Pass-Through and the Prediction of Merger Price Effects (with Marc Remer, Conor Ryan, and Gloria Sheu).
+Journal of Industrial Economics, Vol 64, December, 684-709 (2016).

 - R Code for replication of the Monte Carlo experiments